jy2xj/INST-1550-Final-Project/README.md

 This website was created by Joshua Ya(jy2xj), a student at the University of Virginia.
 Feel free to contact me at jy2xj@virginia.edu

+<h3> Updates </h3>

+03/09/2016 Added relative pathing to the images (for mac)

 <h4> Disclaimer </h4>
 Website is still Work In Progress!
-Also, some information was taken off of other websites.
+Also, some information comes from other websites.